 The scale and magnificence of the pieces that George IV acquired (from a sale of Watson Taylor’s furniture in 1825) suited display in the grandest rooms of a palace.
 Windsor Castle, where he intended his Riesener furniture to be shown, underwent significant renovation under the king, but in the end some of the designs were not carried out and only a few Riesener pieces were displayed during his lifetime.

-By the mid-nineteenth century, Riesener’s name in England had gone from being that of an obscure French cabinetmaker to that of a household name, frequently being used to describe outstanding pieces of furniture of the Louis XVI period, regardless of whether they were made by him.
+By the mid-19th century, Riesener’s name in England had gone from being that of an obscure French cabinetmaker to that of a household name, frequently being used to describe outstanding pieces of furniture of the Louis XVI period, regardless of whether they were made by him.
 One of the greatest collectors of this era was Richard Seymour-Conway, 4th Marquess of Hertford (1800–1870).

 Having residences in both England and France, Hertford acquired some twenty pieces in the Riesener style over the course of his lifetime.
 Hertford was so keen to acquire two of Riesener’s greatest masterpieces, the King’s Desk and the comtesse de Provence’s jewel cabinet, that he had copies made.
-This helped drive a fashion for replicas and copies that flourished in the second half of the nineteenth century.
+This helped drive a fashion for replicas and copies that flourished in the second half of the 19th century.

 Many of the leading Parisian cabinetmakers of that time, such as Charles-Guillaume Winckelsen (1812–1871), Henry Dasson (1825–1896) and Alfred-Emmanuel Beurdeley (1847–1919) specialised in copies of Riesener furniture or made their own designs very much in the Riesener style.

-Late nineteenth-century collectors, such as Ferdinand (1839–1898) and Alice (1847–1922) de Rothschild took a different approach to collecting Riesener furniture.
+Late 19th-century collectors, such as Ferdinand (1839–1898) and Alice (1847–1922) de Rothschild took a different approach to collecting Riesener furniture.
 Not only did they value the beauty of the pieces, but also treasured their historic associations.
 They considered themselves historians, and sought out, with a connoisseurial eye, provenance, and any markings or stamps which may have identified it.
 The purity of their collecting meant that they did not look for copies and pastiches, but only genuine (and to their understanding, unaltered) pieces, and used a network of dealers to source them.

-The decline in fortunes of the British aristocracy at the end of the nineteenth century meant that many collectors were forced to sell their art collections, often including Riesener furniture.
+The decline in fortunes of the British aristocracy at the end of the 19th century meant that many collectors were forced to sell their art collections, often including Riesener furniture.
 This gave new types of collector, the giants of American industry such as J. Pierpont Morgan (1837–1913), Henry Clay Frick (1849–1919) and William Kissam Vanderbilt (1849–1920) the opportunity to acquire some of the magnificent royal pieces that had come to Britain after the French Revolution.

 Today, Riesener’s furniture is found in museums and collections across the world, and is treasured for its beauty, quality and history.
-For the first time, the work of the collaborative Riesener Project undertaken by the Wallace Collection, the Royal Collection and Waddesdon Manor has allowed digital technology to take Riesener’s legacy into the twenty-first century.
+For the first time, the work of the collaborative Riesener Project undertaken by the Wallace Collection, the Royal Collection and Waddesdon Manor has allowed digital technology to take Riesener’s legacy into the 21st century.

 It is hoped that this will open up the cabinetmaker’s work to a wider and more international audience and help shed light on the extraordinary skills of Riesener and the craftspeople who worked with him.